Here are 40+ things to do on Family Day just for you! Everything from indoor, outdoor and virtual – we’ve got all the bases covered!

 Make this super easy recipe for play dough.

-Terra Greenhouses has some adorable grab and go kits for little gardeners and builders.
+Terra Greenhouses has some products for little gardeners and builders.
 Choose a birdhouse, a succulent planter, or a terrarium.
-Order online and pick up curbside.

 Facetime everyone you haven’t seen in a while.
 Grandparents, aunts and uncles, and all their friends.